-The fibularis longus muscle (peroneus longus muscle) is the second muscle that we’ll cover that is part of the lateral compartment on the outside of the foreleg.
-Fibularis longus forms one half of the anatomical stirrup.
-The tibialis anterior forms the other half.
-The anatomical stirrup is created by the way in which the tendon from the fibularis longus muscle goes under the foot and then attaches to the same two bones as the tibialis anterior.
+This is the second muscle that we’ll cover which is part of the lateral compartment on the outside of the foreleg.
+Interestingly, the fibularis longus muscle (peroneus longus muscle) forms one half of our anatomical stirrup.
+And, the tibialis anterior forms the other half.
+Specifically, the anatomical stirrup is created by the way in which the tendon from this muscle goes under the foot and then attaches to the same two bones as the tibialis anterior.
 The effect is a “stirrup” for your foot.
-These two muscles are critically important for our balance and the health and maintenance of the arch on the medial side of the foot.
+For this reason, these two muscles are critically important for our balance and the health and maintenance of the arch on the medial side of the foot.

 Where does the fibularis longus muscle attach?

-The fibularis longus muscle originates on the head and proximal two-thirds of the fibula.
+This muscle originates on the head and proximal two-thirds of the fibula.

 What actions does the fibularis longus muscle do?

 The fibularis longus muscle functions to do eversion of the ankle.
-Additionally it assists in plantarflexion of the ankle because its tendon is behind the lateral malleolus.
+Additionally, it assists in plantarflexion of the ankle because its tendon is behind the lateral malleolus.